maestro-server/webdocs/docs/installing/docker.rst

 -----------------

-We have docker compose file with all services (download here), this is the easy way to install Maestro, if you like can install in a pure way (we did a doc show each step to install without docker, see here Developer Guide).
+We have docker compose file with all services (download here), this is the easy way to install Maestro, to install in a pure way (we did a doc show each step to install without docker, see here Developer Guide).

-This section will show installation briefing for each service.
+This section will deep dive over configurations for each service.

-First: A minimun installation can be done with:
+A minimun installation can be done with:

 ..